leobeosab/RyanWise.Me/README.md

 * Jekyll
 * Sass

+## TODO
+1. Remove what remains of the express.js application that hosted this website

 ## Notes
 Repository is automatically synched with S3 bucket on pushes to Master using a Webhook and Lambda function